-The Camera Control dialog is displayed by clicking on the Cameras button on the FSI SERVER's main form.
+The Camera Control dialog is displayed by clicking on the Cameras button on the FSXSERVER's main form.

-If you have created a similar view to the one you want to create now then select it from the Camera List and select the Clone button.
-Otherwise select the Create button and the camera type.
-The Camera Editing dialog will be displayed.
+If you have created a similar view to the one you want to create now then select it using the Select A Camera to Edit or Clone button.